pkp/pkp-docs/contributing/index.md

 ---
 ```

 From here, write the document out as you would using markdown.
-Any level two header (eg: ``## text``) will display on the table of contents on the left as a chapter.
-Any level three header (eg: ``### text``) will display as a sub-chapter.
-Levels four and up will not display on the sidebar table of contents.
+Any level two header (e.g.: ``## text``) displays on the table of contents on the left as a chapter.
+Any level three header (e.g.: ``### text``) displays as a sub-chapter.
+Levels four and up does not display on the sidebar table of contents.

+> Headings should never skip a level.
+Do not jump from `## Heading` (2) to `#### Sub-heading` (3) just because you think it looks better.
+It is important that a sub-heading of `## Heading` (2) is `### Heading` (3) for accessibility.

 ### Multi-Page Docs

 Multi-page documents, like [Learning OJS 3](./learning-ojs), are more robust directories with folders for individual languages/translations, and a single markdown file for every chapter of the document.
 They also contain a file called ``SUMMARY.md`` that creates the table of contents for the book and a file called ``README.md`` that serves as a first/landing page for your document.
 To create a book start with the following:

 1. Create a folder for your document (if it's new) from the top level of the repository.
-    - _Remember to follow naming conventions_. (eg: if your book is a guide to ORCID, you could name it orcid-guide or orcid-plugin).
+    - _Remember to follow naming conventions_. (e.g., if your book is a guide to ORCID, you could name it orcid-guide or orcid-plugin).
 2. Create an ``index.md``.
     - A book-wide ``index.md`` file should contain a description of the book as well as copyright information.
-Look to other documents for an example.
+Look to other documents as examples.
 Also, if the document is available in more than one language, they should all be linked from this page.
     - At the top of your indexing file, include the following:

 ```